sccn/labstreaminglayer/docs/dev/build.rst

        ├── liblsl-Python
        └── liblsl-Java

-To get the project with Git, see :doc:`repository`.
+To get the project with Git, see :doc:`full_tree`.

 Dependencies (optional)